 Supporting a Multi-Partner Consortium for Sustainable Cholera Surveillance

-The project has created a consortium that supports a sustainable multi-site cholera surveillance network in nine African countries: Cameroon, Côte d'Ivoire, Democratic Republic of the Congo (DRC), Guinea, Kenya, Mozambique, Tanzania, Togo, and Uganda.
+The project has created a consortium that supports a sustainable multi-site cholera surveillance network in eleven African countries: Cameroon, Côte d'Ivoire, Democratic Republic of the Congo (DRC), Guinea, Kenya, Mozambique, Nigeria, Tanzania, Togo, Uganda, and Zimbabwe.

 Improving Cholera Prevention and Control through Evidence-Based Policies